 The presumption is that the parents should be joint managing conservators, although in some cases parents are not able to get along well enough to make serious decisions jointly, and in those cases, certain rights may be awarded to only one parent.
-In some cases, sole managing conservatorship is awarded.
-In that case, only one parent has the right to decide the child's primary residence, consent to medical treatments, and make other important decisions regarding the child.
+In some cases, sole managing conservatorship is awarded, meaning only one parent has the right to decide the child's primary residence, consent to medical treatments, and make other important decisions regarding the child.

 Visitation is called possession and access in Texas.
 Texas has the standard possession order, which often dictates the time that each parent spends with a child.
 Parents usually share possession and access, unless it is not in the child's best interest or may endanger the child.
 The primary custodial parent typically receives child support for the child.

 However, the developmental needs of a child may affect possession and access.
-For example, a toddler has significantly different needs from an older teenager.
+For example, a toddler's needs are significantly different from an older teenager's.
 Possession and access with a toddler usually needs to be regular and consistent to ensure that the toddler bonds with both parents.
 An older teenager, on the other hand, may be mature enough to have a preference related to possession and access.
-In Texas, the court must take into account a child's preferences if 12 years of age or older, and an in-chambers conference with the child is requested.Seek Guidance from a Child Custody Lawyer in the Dallas Area
+In Texas, the court must consider a child's preferences if 12 years of age or older, and an in-chambers conference with the child is requested.Seek Guidance from a Child Custody Lawyer in the Dallas Area